Skip to content

 Q: Can agentic AI like Devin or Cursor fully replace human developers in 2026?

 A: Not yet—they augment like turbocharged interns.
-Humans own vision, ethics, and edge cases; agents handle 80% grind.
+Humans own vision, ethics, and edge cases; AI agents handle a significant portion of repetitive work.
+The exact amount varies by scenario, but they’re increasingly used to streamline recurring tasks.

 Q: Which is best for solo app building: Devin vs Cursor Composer vs Replit Agent 3?